postech-dao/simperby/docs/multichain.md

 box**, in a fully trustless and end-to-end verifiable way.

-Most of the existing blockchain protocols have light clients, but they could not be as simple as Simperby's because of:
+Most of the existing blockchain protocols have light clients, but they could not be as simple as Simperby's because they have:

 1. Frequent block production (Simperby produces blocks on demand)
 2. Too many consensus participants (Simperby is a blockchain engine for